SethGG/mycodiversity-arise/README.md

 # mycodiversity
-Pipelines for analyzing fungal diversity data
+Pipelines for analysing fungal diversity data

 ## repository structure
 The repository is structured as followed: